barryclark/jekyll-now/_posts/2022-12-21-common-cpp-errors-vs-rust.md

 despite some amazing compile time guarantees.

-I don't want to pass judgement on Rust vs C++ as languages in general, but it is nice to see that a language which is often taunted as a safe successor to C++ does indeed help to prevent many of the bugs common in C++.
+I don't want to pass judgement on Rust vs C++ as languages in general, but it is nice to see that a language which is often hailed as a safe successor to C++ does indeed help to prevent many of the bugs common in C++.
 And yet we saw that Rust is not without its flaws.